In today’s instalment of our #SpyrosoftPeople series, we’re introducing Stefania Winkel, who’s responsible for tester teams at Spyrosoft.

 Project Manager is responsible for the first stage of the onboarding process at Spyrosoft.
 They tell new employees about our business, the team structure and where to find its members – not all of them are working in the office.
 Our clients also join in in this phase – our collaboration is close, so they usually call new team members in the first few days as they want to see and get to know them.
 I often joke that these conversations are the harder ones as there’s a lot of small talks [laughs].

 New testers in our company also get a buddy who takes care of them in these first weeks and who they can always turn to.
 This person also onboards them about the technical aspects of the project.

 How do you build your team?

 From my perspective, communication is the most important skill.
-Even before the pandemic and remote work, I’ve always said that we can fix any issue if you’ll bring it up and we’ll talk it through.
-If you hide it instead, the issue will only be growing and it’ll become more difficult to resolve.
+Even before the pandemic and remote work, I’ve always said that we can fix any issue if you’ll bring it up, and we’ll talk it through.
+If you hide it instead, the issue will only grow, and it’ll become more difficult to resolve.

 What are the best practices for testing?
 Are there any rules that are applicable to any project?